Victor Goldbloom: Early life and education

-He was born in Montreal, the son of Alton Goldbloom and Annie Ballon.
+He was born in Montreal, the son of Jewish pediatrician Alton Goldbloom and Annie Ballon.
 He studied at Selwyn House School and Lower Canada College.
 He studied at McGill University receiving his BSc in 1944, his MD in 1945, his DipEd in 1950 and his DLitt in 1992.
 Dr. Goldbloom was assistant resident at the Babies' Hospital of the Columbia Presbyterian Medical Center, in New York.

 Career

+He was a professor of pediatrics and of medicine at McGill University from 1950 to 1970.
 He was elected in 1966 as the MNA for the Montreal riding of D'Arcy-McGee.
 He was re-elected in 1970, 1973, and 1976.
 While Robert Bourassa was Premier of Quebec, Goldbloom was Minister of State responsible for Quality of Environment (1970–73).
 In 1973, he was appointed Minister of Municipal Affairs as well as Quebec's first Minister of the Environment, serving in both positions until the Liberal government's defeat in 1976.
 Goldbloom was in charge of the Olympic Installations Board for the 1976 Summer Olympics in Montreal.

 He was the first member of the Jewish community to become a cabinet minister in the Quebec government.
 He kept his seat in the 1976 provincial election that defeated the Liberal government and sat on the Opposition benches until he resigned his seat on October 16, 1979 after Claude Ryan became Liberal leader.

 Subsequently, from 1980 to 1987, he was CEO of the Canadian Council of Christians and Jews.